sharif-elshobkshy-globant/Coders/README.md

 appdock$ make cms-install; make cms-update
 ```
 6- Verify the installation.
 When this process is complete, you should have a working drupal site by navigating to [http://coders.local:8000/](http://coders.local:8000/)

+### OpenStreetMap ###
+In order to display locations on a OpenStreetMap, create Locations nodes with latitude/longitude